AcenoTecnologia/tuxniffer/testing.md

   # Pay attention to the tty* and ttyACM*.
 The forwarded port should be one of them.
   ```

+Each serial port forwarded is actually 2 ttys, thus, one device should map to ttyACM0 and ttyACM1.

 ### Windows tests
 This software currently does not support Windows.